heinhtetPS/weather-test/README.md

   - Need to use setState instead of extend inside API call
   - Fixed this problem by using forceUpdate, can probably also use complicated variations of setState
 - next: Implement large page, fix css and icons, another api call for forecast?
+  - large page has no props when it starts
 - write a bit more about single page navi